-Because of the numerous incoming applications, the Admission Office needs at least 12 weeks to process your application.
+Due to the number of incoming applications, the Admission Office needs at least 12 weeks to process your application.
 You will receive your acceptance letter via e-mail.
-Together with acceptance letter, you will also receive information regarding personal admission.
+Together with acceptance letter, you will also receive information regarding the personal admission.

-For organisational reasons, the University of Vienna can, unfortunately, not inform you about the status of your application.
+For organisational reasons, the University of Vienna cannot inform you about the status of your application.

-Step 3: Personal admission to a degree programme
+Step 3: Personal admission to your degree programme

-Your official notice of admission may require you to complete supplementary examinations (in German, English, Mathematics, History or Geography).
-In this case, you have to pass these examinations first in the Preperation Course of the Viennese Universities (VWU).
+Your official acceptance letter may require you to complete supplementary examinations (in German, English, Mathematics, History or Geography).
+In this case, you have to pass these examinations first at the University Preparation Programme of the Vienna Universities (VWU).
 You have four semesters to do so.
 Only after completing the prescribed supplementary examinations can you start your degree programme (Step 5).

-Get informed about the registration deadlines and costs for the Preparation Course of the Viennese Universities in time so that you do not miss any deadlines.
-Having registered at the VWU, you can be admitted to a degree programme at the Admission Office.
+Get informed about the Registration deadlines and costs for the preparation programme in time so that you do not miss any deadlines.
+After having registered at the VWU, you can be admitted to a non-degree programme at the Admission Office.